projekt-wolkenschloss/wolkenschloss/README.md

 ## Vision

 The vision of Projekt Wolkenschloss (German for "project cloud castle") is to be a complete self-hosting solution that empowers individuals to reclaim their digital sovereignty.
-In an era where tech giants and other companies amass unprecedented amounts of personal data and Web5 promises a decentralized future, Projekt Wolkenschloss aims to bridge the gap by making personal cloud compute accessible, secure, and privacy-first.
+In an era where tech giants and other companies amass unprecedented amounts of personal data and Web5 promises a decentralized future on the other hand, Projekt Wolkenschloss aims to bridge the gap by making a personal cloud accessible, secure, and privacy-first.

 ## Project Mission

-Wolkenschloss enables and democratizes self-hosting by providing a curated, opinionated platform that "just works" out of the box.
-While technical enthusiasts can extend and customize everything, everyday users can just use it, knowing that privacy-respecting alternatives to Big Tech services are running securely in their own digital castle.
+Wolkenschloss enables self-hosting by providing a curated, opinionated platform that aims to "just work" out of the box.
+While technical enthusiasts can extend and customize everything, everyday users can just use it, knowing that privacy-respecting alternatives to Big Tech services are running securely in their own digital cloud castle.

 ## Our Philosophy